The statistics tell a troubling story:

 - Chronic disease is the leading causes of death and disability in the United States: one in two American adults has at least one chronic condition.

-- Heart disease, stroke, cancer, type 2 diabetes, obesity and arthritis are the most common, costly and preventable diseases1.
+- Heart disease, stroke, cancer, type 2 diabetes, obesity and arthritis are the most common, costly and preventable diseases.

-- Between now and 2030, the cumulative cost of chronic disease care is projected to be $42 trillion2.
+- Between now and 2030, the cumulative cost of chronic disease care is projected to be $42 trillion.